UDPN/BN-Sandbox-selfservice-public/README.md

 BESU_AUTHISSUERADDRESS=0xdaba54526a67822da25f905acd3e51ddf968808d

 If you need to connect to our quasi production environment, please use the following configuration
-Note: The original data needs to be cleared when switching environments
 # #################################
 # #------staging config
 # #********************************